json-schema-faker/json-schema-faker/docs/USAGE.md

 JSON Schema does not require you to provide the `type` property for your JSON Schema documents and document fragments.

-But since `jsf` uses the `type` property to create the proper fake data, we attempt to infer the type whenever it is not provided.
+But since `JSONSchemaFaker` uses the `type` property to create the proper fake data, we attempt to infer the type whenever it is not provided.
 We do this based on the JSON Schema validation properties you use.

-> Now this means that if you do not use any of the JSON Schema validation properties, jsf will not be able to infer the type for you and you will need to **explicitly** set your `type` manually.)
+> Now this means that if you do not use any of the JSON Schema validation properties, JSONSchemaFaker will not be able to infer the type for you and you will need to **explicitly** set your `type` manually.)

 Below is the list of JSON Schema validation properties and the inferred type based on the property:

 - **array** &mdash; `additionalItems`, `items`, `maxItems`, `minItems` and `uniqueItems`
 - **integer** &mdash; `exclusiveMaximum`, `exclusiveMinimum`, `maximum`, `minimum` and `multipleOf`
 - **number** &mdash; same as above
 - **object** &mdash; `additionalProperties`, `dependencies`, `maxProperties`, `minProperties`, `patternProperties`, `properties` and `required`